johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 ---
 title: 'Azure AD Claims with Static Web Apps and Azure Functions'
 authors: johnnyreilly
+tags:
-tags: [Azure Functions, Static Web Apps, Linked Backends, Azure AD]
+  [Authorization, Azure Functions, Static Web Apps, Linked Backends, Azure AD]
 image: ./title-image.webp
 hide_table_of_contents: false
 ---

-Azure AD Claims are not supplied to Azure Functions when linked with Azure Static Web Apps using the "bring your own functions" / linked backend approach.
+Authorization in Azure Functions is impaired by an issue with Azure Static Web Apps linked to Azure Functions.
+Azure AD app role claims are not supplied to Azure Functions.
 This post will demonstrate a workaround.

 ![title image reading "Azure AD Claims with Static Web Apps and Azure Functions" with Azure AD, Azure Functions and Static Web App logos](title-image.webp)